 4: Get up early, but don’t overstate

-Of course, the Keynote is a thing not to miss for first timers.
-This year I saw many developers queuing early, some even started queuing on Sunday 6pm!
-This is way to early.
-I started queuing at Monday 6am and entered the main room without pushing out.
-I even heard developers which attended the queue at 7:30am resulting in a nice seat.
+Of course, the Keynote is a thing not to miss for first-timers.
+This year I saw many developers queuing early, some even started queuing on Sunday at 6 pm!
+This is too early.
+I started queuing on Monday at 6 am and entered the main room without pushing out.
+I even heard developers which attended the queue at 7:30 am resulting in a nice seat.
 OK, you’ll not find a seat in the front rows, but half away just after the big screens is a very nice seat to watch the Keynote.

 5: User Interface Design Lab requires queing